Cranberry Jalapeño Salsa Recipe

 Does it have to go over cream cheese?

-No. It is also tasty when spooned over a wedge of brie.
-It’s great with turkey or pork, and works as a spread on a charcuterie board.
-The cream cheese version is the easiest to bring to a party because once the salsa is done, there’s no further preparation to do.
-But if you prefer something else, there are other good choices.
+No. Spoon it over a wedge of brie for a delicious pairing.
+It pairs well with turkey or pork and is nice as a spread on a charcuterie board.
+The cream cheese option is the easiest to take to a party because the salsa doesn’t require any prep once it’s finished.
+But you have other good options if you like something different.

 More Appetizers That Disappear Fast

-If this one resonated with your audience, these usually work as well:
+If this one worked with your audience, these typically work too:

 - Buffalo Chicken Dip — warm, cheesy, and always the first thing gone